C/DMES, COLA, OGS Fellowships

 - Attract top-quality graduate students to UT.
 Applicants who are deemed to be in the top ten percent of national peer groups as measured by GRE scores and grade point average may be nominated for the award.

-- Support currently outstanding graduate students who are excelling in their fields.
+- Support currently outstanding graduate students who excel in their fields.

 Eligibility: Incoming/current graduate students nominated by the department.
 PhD and PhD-track only.